-I am currently writing full time for Engineering Dimensions, a bimonthly magazine published by Professional Engineers Ontario (PEO), the engineering regulator for Canada’s most populous province.
-I have included some of my articles published here, complete with hyperlinks.
-I have also mentioned some of my earlier arts-based writing; unfortunately, the links for many of those sites are no longer be valid, but where possible I have included media links where my articles have been mentioned.
+Adam currently writes full time for Engineering Dimensions, a bimonthly magazine published by Professional Engineers Ontario (PEO), the engineering regulator for Canada’s most populous province.
+Included are some of his articles published, complete with hyperlinks.
+Also mentioned some of his earlier arts-based writing; unfortunately, the links for many of those sites are no longer valid, but, where possible, media and hyperlinks have been included.